slsa-framework/slsa-github-generator/internal/builders/generic/README.md

       hashes: ${{ steps.hash.outputs.hashes }}
 ```

-2. Add an `id: run-goreleaser` field to your goreleaser step:
+2. Add an `id: run-goreleaser` field to your goreleaser step.
+Use goreleaser version >= v1.13.0 to enable provenance generation for dockers.

 ```yaml
     steps: